celest-dev/website/docs/functions/packages.md

 ## Next steps

 You have now learned how to install 3rd party packages to use with your Celest Functions.
-You can learn more about other functionality of Celest such as how to interact with your Celest Functions [using HTTP calls](/docs/functions/http-requests.md).
+Follow our guides to learn more about other functionality of Celest such as how to interact with your Celest Functions [using HTTP calls](/docs/functions/http-requests.md).